As you know, the last five years have been tough on leaders. Really tough.

 When no one knows exactly what will happen, what do you do?

 Agility is the best antidote to instability.
-Because agile leaders aren’t committed to a particular model, they’re able to preserve their mission.
+Because agile leaders aren’t committed to a particular model, they can preserve their mission.

 2. People Will Act More Selfishly